 At Stanford since 2012.
 Graduate Teaching Assistant and Tutor, University of Michigan (2010-2011) Executive MBA Financial Statement Analysis Graduate Research Assistant, University of Michigan (2007-2011) Instructor of Accounting and Information Systems, University of Utah (2006-2007) Senior Auditor, Ernst & Young, Salt Lake City, UT (2004-2006)

-- "Initial Evidence on the Market Impact of the XBRL Mandate (with Brian Miller and Hal White), 2012
+- "Initial Evidence on the Market Impact of the XBRL Mandate" (with Brian P. Miller and Hal D. White): Review of Accounting Studies (forthcoming), 2013

 - "The Impact of Information Processing Costs on Firm Disclosure Choice: Evidence from the XBRL Mandate," 2013